FrancoAquistapace/SOM_for_Atomistic_Samples_GeneralRepo/V_1_2/README_v1_2.md

 - Updated normalization process for the input data.
 - Faster classification process and writing speeds for the output file.

+Check the report file in the repository for a complete description of the changes made in the software.

 ## Updates:
 V2 allows the user to analyse several files sequentally, using a single (previously specified) file for the training process.
 In this way, it allows to test whether transfer learning is possible or not for different samples.
 It is maintained in a different repository: https://github.com/rambo1309/SOM_for_Atomistic_Samples_V2